metafates/gign/README.md

 By default, templates are taken from [this repository](https://github.com/github/gitignore)

-To add custom template just create `[name].gitignore` file inside `ignore where` directory.
+To add custom template just create `[name].gitignore` file inside `gign where` directory.

 Files inside folders will be prefixed with the parent folder name (except for the root templates).